The genuine acdIDInTouch2.exe file is a software component of ACDSee Pro by ACD Systems.

 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the acdIDInTouch2.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

-The process known as acdID InTouch2 belongs to software ACDSee Pro (version 7) or ACDSee Photo Editor (version 6) or ACDSee 20 or ACDSee 16 or ACDSee Ultimate (version 8) by ACD Systems (www.acdsystems.com).
+The process known as acdID InTouch2 belongs to software ACDSee 20 or ACDSee Pro (version 7) or ACDSee Photo Editor (version 6) or ACDSee 16 or ACDSee Ultimate (version 8) by ACD Systems (www.acdsystems.com).